Get insider access

 Conclusion

-Backlight strobing features on LED monitors and black frame insertion on OLED displays aim to reduce the persistence blur that our eyes see by introducing flicker or black frames.
-Monitors implement this feature in different ways, and our tests aim to look at the customization of it and to see at which refresh rates it works.
+Backlight strobing features on LED monitors and black frame insertion features on OLED displays aim to reduce the persistence blur by introducing flicker or black frames.
+Monitors implement this feature in different ways, and our tests aim to look at its customization and to see at which refresh rates it works.
 We also measure the brightness of the display with the feature enabled and if it can work at the same time as VRR.
-While this feature helps improve the appearance of motion, many monitors don't have a good implementation of it, so don't buy a monitor just because it has a BFI feature.
+Although using this feature can help reduce persistence blur and improve the appearance of motion, using it is completely optional.
+It's better not to use the feature altogether on some monitors due to image duplication.